MrMoDDoM/mrmoddom.github.io/_posts/2019-03-31-walkthrough-Stack-Overflows-for-Beginners-1.md

 $
 ```

 W00T!
 Why we can't read that file?
-Why we are not root?? :sad:
+Why we are not root?? :sob:

 Analizing the main function into gdb, we eventually find out that this time the code __does not__ call the ```setuid``` function, preventing our shell to run as root.